 Certainly, you can file a motion for reconsideration with the judge or magistrate who sets the bail.
 You can also argue to the judge who the case is appointed to that:

-But, it's much easier to get it done right the first time and get the person out then try to struggle to get it done after some sort of bond conditions have been set, or the person has just simply been detained.
+But it's much easier to get it done right the first time and get the person out than to struggle to get it done after some sort of bond conditions have been set or the person has simply been detained.

-• number two, the person is finding out their charges, who the prosecutor is.
+- number two, the person is finding out their charges and who the prosecutor is.

-And, a lot of times, they will continue it to another hearing to assign the judge.
-But, in those initial appearances, the first or second appearance, the person is going to be assigned who their judge is.
+A lot of times, they will continue it to another hearing to assign the judge.
+But in those initial appearances, the first or second appearance, the person is going to be assigned who their judge is.

 Criminal Defense Attorney for Federal Crimes